plone/five.intid/five/intid/README.txt

-If the object is placed in a circular containment, IKeyReference(object) should also raise an NotYet Error, letting the calling code defer as neccesary.
+If the object is placed in a circular containment, IKeyReference(object) should not be able to adapt, letting the calling code defer as neccesary.
+Also any object access is defeated and raises a RuntimeError.

-This case happend when having a Plone4 site five.intrd enabled (five.intid.site.add_intids(site)) and trying to add a portlet via
+This case happend when having a Plone4 site five.intid enabled (five.intid.site.add_intids(site)) and trying to add a portlet via
 @@manage-portlets. plone.portlet.static.static.Assignment seems to have a circular path at some time.